laurpaik/cs-algorithms/README.md

 [running time
 graph](http://science.slc.edu/~jmarshall/courses/2002/spring/cs50/BigO/).

+- Yoo when you're doing nested `for` loops you really need to be aware of how many things you're trying to do
 ## Predicting Complexity

 How can you predict the complexity of a given algorithm?
 We can look for certain